ml-explore/mlx-examples/llms/README.md

 >>> help(generate)
 ```

+For a detailed example of response generation with optional arguments, see `mlx_lm/examples/generate_response.py`.

 The `mlx-lm` package also comes with functionality to quantize and optionally
 upload models to the Hugging Face Hub.